-This dive site is home to a deep wall dotted with caverns and fissures.
-Tec divers can enter one and follow it 90 ft.
-(27m) where a cave complex awaits.
+This dive site is home to a deep wall, punctuated with intricate caverns and fissures.
+Tec divers can enter one and follow it 27 m (90 ft), where a fascinating cave complex awaits.

 For better readability of the table, pass into the landscape mode.